Jacksonville University: Organization

-The College of Arts and Sciences offers a traditional liberal arts education and includes JU's School of Education, Wilma's Little People School, Science and Mathematics, Social Sciences, Humanities, and the Naval Reserve Officer Training Corps (NROTC).
+The College of Arts and Sciences offers a traditional liberal arts education and includes JU's School of Education, Wilma's Little People School, science and mathematics, social sciences, humanities, and the Naval Reserve Officer Training Corps (NROTC).
 JU has the second-largest Naval Reserve Officer Training Corps program in the nation and the longest-running in Florida.
 Jacksonville is a military- and veteran-friendly town, and is home to three major military installations.
 It is also an approved Yellow Ribbon School and is home to the Jacksonville University Veterans and Military Resource Center (VMRC).
 University staff and administration includes many distinguished veterans from multiple branches of the U.S. military.

-The College of Fine Arts & Humanities, with its integrated Alexander Brest Museum and Gallery, is one of the longest-standing colleges in JU history.
-Undergraduate programs include dance, theatre, music, and visual arts.
+The College of Fine Arts & Humanities, with its integrated Alexander Brest Museum and Gallery, offers dance, theatre, music, and visual arts.
 Graduate programs are available in choreography and visual arts.
-The College of Fine Arts' annual artist series is open to the public and offers more than 20 concerts, events and exhibitions per season.

 The Davis College of Business & Technology (DCOBT) received its AACSB accreditation in January 2010, and is the only private, AACSB-accredited business school in North Florida.
 DCOBT offers both MBA and EMBA degrees, along with undergraduate business degrees in accounting, aviation management, aviation management & flight operations, business administration, business analytics, business information systems, economics, finance, international business, management, marketing, and sport business.
 In both 2017 and 2018, the school's CFA Research Challenge team won the CFA Institute Research Challenge in Florida, beating out schools such as University of Miami and University of Florida, and went on to compete nationally.
 In 2018 they won the national competition and competed as finalists in the global CFA Institute Research Challenge in Kuala Lumpur, Malaysia.
-The Finance department has a trading room with a Bloomberg Terminal, and a $700,000 investment fund managed by students, allowing finance majors to gain investment experience.
 Jacksonville University has also teamed up with the Florida Coastal School of Law to offer a joint MBA/law degree, and joined forces with Aerosim Flight Academy to provide professional flight training to students of its ever-popular aviation major.

+The inaugural class of Jacksonville University College of Law occurred in August 2022 with fourteen students.
+Twenty-six students joined the next year.
+Provisional accreditation was granted to the school by the American Bar Association during that organization's February 22–23, 2024 meeting.